m4ttsch/omscs-notes-notes/computer-networks/applications-video.md

 - the time it takes to encode the audio (which we discussed earlier),
 - the time it takes to put it in packets,
 - all the normal sources of network delay that network traffic encounters such as queueing delays,
-- “playback delay,” which comes from the receiver’s playback buffer (which is a mitigation technique for delay jitter, which we’ll be discussing next),
+- “playback delay,” which comes from the receiver's playback buffer (which is a mitigation technique for delay jitter, which we'll be discussing next),
 - and decoding delay, which is the time it takes to reconstruct the signal.

 End-to-end delay is the accumulation of all of these sources of delay, and VoIP applications are sensitive to these delays.
 In general, an end-to-end delay of below 150ms is not noticeable by human listeners.
-A delay between 150ms and 400ms is noticeable, but perhaps acceptable, depending on the purpose of the VoIP call and the human users’ expectations (we might be more accepting of delays if we are calling a more remote region, for instance).
+A delay between 150ms and 400ms is noticeable, but perhaps acceptable, depending on the purpose of the VoIP call and the human users' expectations (we might be more accepting of delays if we are calling a more remote region, for instance).
 However, an end-to-end delay greater than 400ms starts becoming unacceptable, as people start accidentally talking over each other.

 Since delays are so impactful for VoIP, VoIP applications frequently have delay thresholds, such as at 400ms, and discard any received packets with a delay greater than that threshold.
 That means that packets that are delayed by more than the threshold are effectively lost.